Bhavya-Advani/bhavyaadvani_2511970_part4_data_tableau_dashboard-/outputs/chart_selection_justification.md

 | **Design Principle Applied** | Consistent sorting highlights the highest return areas for management attention.                           |
 | **Mistake Avoided**          | Avoided pie charts because ranking and comparison are easier to interpret with bars.                       |

----

-# Overall Dashboard Design Principles

-The dashboard was developed using the following design principles:

-* **Executive-focused:** Displays the most important business KPIs without unnecessary complexity.
-* **Consistency:** Similar chart styles, fonts, and colors are used throughout the dashboard.
-* **Clear comparisons:** Appropriate chart types were selected based on the type of business question.
-* **Minimal clutter:** Only essential information is displayed to maximize readability.
-* **Interactive analysis:** Filters allow users to explore performance by region, category, customer segment, and time period.
-* **Visual hierarchy:** The most important KPIs and trends are positioned prominently to guide the viewer through the business story.

-These design choices ensure that the dashboard supports quick, evidence-based decision-making while remaining easy to interpret for senior leadership.